djmalice/PhotoSearch/README.md

 This is an Android application for searching photos in a grid layout with unlimited scrolling.

-Time spent: 7 hours spent in total
+Time spent: 20 hours spent in total

 Completed user stories:

- * [x] Required: User is displayed the tip of specified percentage for specified entered amount
- * [x] Required: User enters the total amount of the transaction
+ * [x] Required: User can enter a search query that will display a grid of image results from the Google Image API.
- * [x] Required: User can select between tip amounts (i.e 10%, 15%, 20%)
+ * [x] Required: User can click on "settings" which allows selection of advanced search options to filter results
- * [x] Required: Upon selecting tip amount, formatted tip value is displayed
- * [x] Optional: User changes the total amount and updated tip is reflected automatically
- * [x] Optional: User can select custom tip percentage if desired
+ * [x] Required: User can configure advanced search filters such as: SIZE, COLOR, TYPE, SITE
+ * [x] Required: Subsequent searches will have any filters applied to the search results
+ * [x] Required: User can tap on any image in results to see the image full-screen
+ * [x] Required: User can scroll down “infinitely” to continue loading more image results (up to 8 pages)
+ * [x] Optional: Robust error handling, check if internet is available, handle error cases, network failures
+ * [x] Optional: Use the ActionBar SearchView or custom layout as the query box instead of an EditText

 Walkthrough of all user stories: